slipke/csm_ss15_sem_team_vagrant/java-jboss/chef/README.md

 The credentials can be modified after the installation with the user.sh script.
 For this use case follow the official [documentation](https://docs.jboss.org/author/display/AS71/add-user+utility) on:

-Dependencies
+##Dependencies

+###installed software
+If you use the vagrant solution you only have to install [vagrant](https://www.vagrantup.com/) and [virtualbox](https://www.virtualbox.org/).
+If you use this cookbook as standalone projekt you have to install chef.

+###cookbooks
 * [apt-get](https://supermarket.chef.io/cookbooks/apt)
 * [java](https://supermarket.chef.io/cookbooks/java)
 * [jboss](https://supermarket.chef.io/cookbooks/jboss7)

-installation
+##Installation
-	- check out the project
+Check first if you have installed vagrant and virtualbox.
+After that check out the project in an user writeable folder.
-	- open a terminal / console in this folder
+Open a terminal / commandline in this folder and just type: vagrant up
-	- vagrant up

-Configuration
+##Configuration
+This project configure a management user for the management jboss web interface.
+The Username is "Administrator" and the password is "changeit!" both without the quote.
+If you want to change these credentials you have to edit the [default.rb](/attributes/default.rb) file.
+Keep in  mind, that the password must be insert in the following format:
+HEX( MD5( username ':' realm ':' password))